codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 Given that a :term:`State Snapshot Transfer` is scriptable, there is no way to tell whether the requested method is blocking or not.
 You may also want to avoid querying the donor even with non-blocking state transfers.
 As a result, when this parameter is enabled the donor node rejects queries regardless the state transfer and even if the initial request concerned a blocking-only transfer, (meaning, it also rejects during ``xtrabackup``).

-.. warning:: The ``mysqldump`` state transfer method does not work with this setting, given that ``mysqldump`` runs queries on the donor and there is no way to differentiate its session from the regular client session.
+.. note:: **Warning**: The ``mysqldump`` state transfer method does not work with this setting, given that ``mysqldump`` runs queries on the donor and there is no way to differentiate its session from the regular client session.

 .. code-block:: mysql